Henry S. Clubb: Career in the United States

 Between 1856 and 1857, he was involved with Charles DeWolfe and John McLaurin in building a utopian community known as Octagon City, Kansas.
 This project was originally designed as a vegetarian colony, but changed its focus to promoting a highly moral society with the octagon as its basic architectural structure, as propagated by Orson Fowler.
 The project failed due to mosquitoes, malnutrition, grain thefts and general exhaustion in the inhospitable terrain.

 In the American Civil War, Clubb fought for the Union Army as a quartermaster.
 He took part in the Siege of Vicksburg, with his wife accompanying him.
 Clubb was hit by a bullet, but survived because the bullet was slowed down when it passed through his pocket which was filled with money and his naturalization papers, which were destroyed.

-Living in Grand Haven, Michigan, he published the Grand Haven Herald newspaper, and served as state senator from the 29th District in 1873-74.
+While living in Grand Haven, Michigan, Clubb published the Grand Haven Herald newspaper and served as a state senator representing the 29th District from 1873 to 1874.
+He also served as clerk of the constitutional commission of Michigan and oversaw the printing of the Journal of the Constitutional Commission of Michigan.

-He briefly returned to England in 1901, visiting Salford.
-In 1907, he decided to write a history of vegetarianism, to be published in the Chicago Vegetarian Magazine.
-Clubb's wife died in 1915.

-Clubb died in Philadelphia, on October 29, 1921, at the age of 94.
-He is buried at Oakwood Cemetery, Sharon, Pennsylvania, with his wife and daughters.

 Vegetarian Society of America

-Clubb founded the Vegetarian Society of America (VSA) in 1866 and became its first president.
-He published a cookbook for the organization and founded its magazine Food, Home and Garden.
+Clubb founded the Vegetarian Society of America (VSA) in 1886 and served as its first president.
+He published a cookbook for the organization and founded its magazine, Food, Home and Garden.
 In 1893, Clubb was largely responsible for the success of the International Congress for Vegetarians at the Chicago World's Fair.

 In 1900, the VSA merged with the Chicago Vegetarian Society.
-The VSA's Food, Home and Garden was renamed The Vegetarian and Our Fellow Creatures (1901-1903), The Vegetarian Magazine (1903-1925), The Vegetarian Magazine and Fruitarian (1925-1926) and The Vegetarian and Fruitarian (1926-1934).
+The VSA's Food, Home and Garden was renamed The Vegetarian and Our Fellow Creatures (1901–1903), The Vegetarian Magazine (1903–1925), The Vegetarian Magazine and Fruitarian (1925–1926), and The Vegetarian and Fruitarian (1926–1934).

+Later life

+Clubb briefly returned to England in 1901, visiting Salford.
+He published Thirty-nine Reasons Why I Am a Vegetarian in 1903, describing his reasoning for following a vegetarian lifestyle.
+In 1907, he decided to write a history of vegetarianism, to be published in the Chicago Vegetarian Magazine.

+Personal life and death

+Clubb married Anne Barbara Henderson on 15 November 1855, in Allegan, Michigan and they had three daughters.
+His wife died in 1915.

+Clubb died in Philadelphia on 29 October 1921, at the age of 94, due to chronic gastritis and dementia.
+He was buried at Oakwood Cemetery, Sharon, Pennsylvania, with his wife and daughters.